How to Prove That Something Exists?

 Well, that is the big question.
-How do you prove anything?
+How do we prove anything?
 That’s the big, big question.
-And this is one of the arguments as well between Svatantrika and Prasangika.
+This is one of the arguments as well between Svatantrika and Prasangika.
 Svatantrika says that there is logic on the side of the universe.
-That’s a very, very important thing to think about.
+That’s a very important thing to think about.
 Are the laws of nature – if we can use this word that I was saying is better to avoid – inherent in the universe, or are they only conventions made up by the mind to try to understand how the universe works?
 Prasangika says no, logic is not inherent in the universe; it is not self-established from its own side and findable in the universe.

 Is that the same as asserting that you can’t prove anything?

 That would be a non-Gelugpa way of saying it.

 The Importance of the Prasangika View in Tantra

 We can only establish that things exist because they are the referent objects of the words and concepts for them.
 There’s nothing on the side of the object that establishes that things exist, that proves that they exist.
 Just because they appear, doesn’t prove or establish that things exist.

 This is very crucial when we get to tantra.
 It’s expressed most nicely in the Sakya view of inseparable samsara and nirvana, which is that the clear-light mind is the source of all appearances, pure and impure.
 Everything of samsara and nirvana is an appearance of the clear-light mind.
 The clear-light mind makes these appearances.
 Either the appearances are pure (which means without appearing to have self-established existence) or impure (which means with an appearance of self-established existence).
 By having the appearance of a Buddha-figure, it helps us to not think in our ordinary way.